Create a Color Scheme

 Now that you have your Shiny New Theme, you can switch between your theme & others, anytime, in about:config.

-To share your theme, you can submit a pull request (recommended) or open an issue, with the uploaded files.
+To share your theme, you can submit it via pull request (recommended).
 See also: Color Scheme Presentation.
-Remember the folder you copied to create the color scheme folder, use that as a template to present the Color Scheme to other Users.
+Remember the folder you copied to create the color scheme?
+Use that as a template to present the Color Scheme to other Users.
 Credit Yourself, and provide more details if you want to.

 With that said, I'll take care of the rest.
 Best regards, Soulhotel.